Netflix January 2020 new releases – new movies, TV shows and originals

 Medical Police Comedy collection about two American medical doctors who discover themselves recruited as authorities brokers after discovering a lethal virus in Brazil

-Scissor Seven Anime a couple of hapless contract killer armed with a pair of hairdressing abilities and an distinctive expertise for disguise
+Scissor Seven Anime a few hapless contract killer armed with a pair of hairdressing expertise and an distinctive expertise for disguise

 Till Daybreak French actuality comedy that sees a collection of the nation’s comics head to spooky areas to embark on a collection of challenges